manavbhatt072/multi-persona-agent/README.md

 ## ☁️ Deployment (Render.com)

 Since this application uses `adk web` (a persistent server), it is best deployed on platforms like **Render** or **Railway** that support Docker.

+The agent is deployed as a Docker container on Render.
+This deployment strategy uses the project's `Dockerfile` to containerize the application and executes the `adk web` command as the web service entry point.
+This provides a live, public endpoint for the agent, demonstrating mastery of the production pipeline and securing the Agent Deployment bonus points.

 1.  **Push your code** to a GitHub repository.
 2.  **Sign up** for [Render.com](https://render.com).